Academic Support Services

 Tutoring and Writing Services

-Content-specific tutoring by peer tutors is available in most academic disciplines.
-Academic coaches and Professional Content Specialists offer both one-on-one tutoring sessions and academic skills workshops on strategies for college success, such as organization and time management, note-taking and listening skills, college textbook reading strategies, and test-taking preparation.
+Undergraduate content-specific tutoring by peer tutors is available in most academic disciplines and students are encouraged to make appointments at accudemia.monmouth.edu.
+Academic coaches offer weekly one-on-one sessions focusing on executive functioning skills such as time management, note taking, test taking, and college level reading strategies.
+In addition, academic skills workshops on strategies for college success are offered throughout the semesters and are open to all undergraduate students.
 For more information, please contact Tutoring Services at 732-263-5721, by e-mail or by visiting the Tutoring Services Web site.

 Peer, professional, and faculty writing assistants are available to help students with all stages of the writing process, across all disciplines, from the initial drafting of the assignment through the final stages of editing and proofreading.
 Writing Services also offers assistance with grammar and punctuation skills and documentation styles.
 Students can make an appointment for writing services online.
 For more information, please contact Writing Services at 732-571-7542, by e-mail or by visiting the Writing Services Web site.

-Supplemental Instruction (SI) is a peer-facilitated academic assistance program designed to help students succeed in traditionally difficult courses.
-SI sessions are regularly scheduled, informal review sessions that involve collaborative learning activities through which students can clarify course concepts and practice the types of study strategies that will help them truly master the information and skills required by the target course.
-For more information about SI, please call 732-263-5530 or visit the SI Web site.
+Peer-Assisted Learning (PAL) is a peer-facilitated academic assistance program designed to help students succeed in traditionally difficult courses.
+PAL sessions are regularly scheduled, informal review sessions that involve collaborative learning activities through which students can clarify course concepts and practice the types of study strategies that will help them truly master the information and skills required by the target course.
+Professors will notify students if their course has PAL support.
+For more information about PAL, please call 732-571-3637 or visit the PAL Web site.

 The Math Learning Center, located in Howard Hall room 203, provides students with assistance in all levels of mathematics.
 Peer tutors are available to help students solve problems and to review concepts.
 In addition, students may use the Center to do homework assignments or to study for tests while having a student tutor available.
 For more information, contact the Department of Mathematics at 732-571-4461.